 Simmered saury in tomato

-Cut off the saury's head, pull out the internal organs with chopsticks or something to lightly wash the contents.
+Cut off the head of the saury, pull out the innards with chopsticks, and lightly wash the insides

-Cut into pieces about 5cm wide, easy to eat, sprinkle with salt and pepper, place in a batter lined with flour and sprinkle the flour all over.
+Cut into bite-sized pieces about 5cm wide, sprinkle with salt and pepper, place in a floured tray and coat thoroughly with flour

-In a frying pan with a heated olive oil, add the garlic crushed with a knife, and when the aroma comes out, add the saury and cook over high heat until both sides are browned.
+Heat olive oil in a frying pan, add crushed garlic with a knife, and when the aroma comes out, add the saury and cook over high heat until browned on both sides

-Excess oil will come out, so discard it using a frying pan lid or something similar, add all the ingredients for the sauce, blend it all together, cover it and simmer over low heat for 10 minutes.
+Excess oil will come out, so use the lid of the frying pan to discard it, add all the ingredients for the sauce and mix well, then cover and simmer over low heat for 10 minutes

-Place the saury on a plate, pour in sauce from a frying pan and pour a bit of olive oil and you're done.
+Place the saury on a plate, pour the sauce from the frying pan over it, drizzle with olive oil, and it's done

 -